Skip to main content

 Week 0's problem set was to implement your own Scratch project.
 Scratch is a coding language with a friendly user interface where you can create games, stories or animations by stacking little blocks of code together.
 It was developed by MIT and is apparently designed for kids between the ages of 8 and 16 but is useful for people of all ages.

 Scratch takes away all the complexities of syntax and allows you to learn how to think like a programmer, how to code if you like.
 It's very easy to use and you will have lots of fun making the projects.
-If you have never written a line of computer code in your life before, why don't you head out to scratch.mit.edu on your PC where you can get inspiration from other people's projects as you try your own.
+If you have never written a line of computer code in your life before, why don't you head out to https://scratch.mit.edu/ on your PC where you can get inspiration from other people's projects as you try your own.
 Your coding journey can start from scratch.

 Mitch Resnick, one of the makers of scratch says: